vcmi/vcmi/docs/modders/Translations.md

 	},
 ```
 However, normally you don't need to use block for English.
 Instead, English text should remain in root section of your mod.json file, to be used when game can not find translated version.

+### Tranlating in-game strings

+After you have exported translation and added mod information for your language, copy exported file to `<mod directory>/Content/config/<mod name>/<language>.json`.

+Use any text editor (Notepad++ is recommended for Windows) and translate all strings from this file to your language

 # Developers documentation